Seattle's Child

 The Quad is the most popular gathering place to find blossoms.

-UW also has a Twitter account and now a new Instagram account devoted to the cherry blossom.
-It’s a great place to follow for updates on the trees and any event information.
+UW also has a Twitter account and an Instagram account devoted to the cherry blossom.
+It’s a great place to follow for tree updates and any event information.

 Address: University of Washington